Add snapshots to your DAG

 Snapshot tables will be created as a clone of your source dataset, plus some additional meta-fields.

-In dbt Core v1.9+ (or available sooner in the "Latest" release track in dbt):
+In dbt Core v1.9+ (or available sooner in the Latest release track in dbt):

 - These column names can be customized to your team or organizational conventions using the

-dbt_valid_to_current config to set a custom indicator for the value of dbt_valid_to in current snapshot records (like a future date such as 9999-12-31).
-By default, this value is NULL.
-When set, dbt will use this specified value instead of NULL for dbt_valid_to for current records in the snapshot table.
+dbt_valid_to_currentconfig to set a custom indicator for the value ofdbt_valid_toin current snapshot records (like a future date such as9999-12-31).
+By default, this value isNULL.
+When set, dbt will use this specified value instead ofNULLfordbt_valid_tofor current records in the snapshot table. - Use the

-hard_deletes config to track deleted records as new rows with the dbt_is_deleted meta field when using the hard_deletes='new_record' field.
+hard_deletesconfig to track deleted records as new rows with thedbt_is_deletedmeta field when using thehard_deletes='new_record'field.

 | Field | Meaning | Notes | Example |

-dbt_valid_from | The timestamp when this snapshot row was first inserted and became valid. | This column can be used to order the different "versions" of a record. | snapshot_meta_column_names: {dbt_valid_from: start_date} |
+dbt_valid_from | The timestamp when this snapshot row became valid. | Use this to order versions of a record.
+For a given row, this often matches dbt_updated_at, but they mean different things.
+Refer to Strategy and meta-field timestamps for examples by strategy. | snapshot_meta_column_names: {dbt_valid_from: start_date} |

 dbt_valid_to | The timestamp when this row became invalidated.
 For current records, this is NULL by default or the value specified in dbt_valid_to_current. | The most recent snapshot record will have dbt_valid_to set to NULL or the specified value. | snapshot_meta_column_names: {dbt_valid_to: end_date} |

-dbt_scd_id | A unique key generated for each snapshot row. | This is used internally by dbt. | snapshot_meta_column_names: {dbt_scd_id: scd_id} |
+dbt_scd_id | A unique key generated for each snapshot row. | Used internally by dbt to identify each SCD version.
+Refer to How dbt_scd_id is calculated to learn how dbt builds this key. | snapshot_meta_column_names: {dbt_scd_id: scd_id} |

-dbt_updated_at | The updated_at timestamp of the source record when this snapshot row was inserted. | This is used internally by dbt. | snapshot_meta_column_names: {dbt_updated_at: modified_date} |
+dbt_updated_at | The source record's change timestamp when this snapshot row was inserted. | Used internally by dbt.
+Strategy and meta-field timestamps describes which value populates this column for each strategy. | snapshot_meta_column_names: {dbt_updated_at: modified_date} |

 dbt_is_deleted | A string value indicating if the record has been deleted.
 (True if deleted, False if not deleted). | Added when hard_deletes='new_record' is configured. | snapshot_meta_column_names: {dbt_is_deleted: is_deleted} |